Amaechi Igwe: College

 Born in Belmont, California, Igwe played college soccer at Santa Clara University before signing a generation Adidas contract with Major League Soccer.

 Professional

 Igwe was drafted in the first round, 12th overall in the 2007 MLS SuperDraft by New England Revolution.
 On May 21, 2010, he signed with German club FC Ingolstadt 04.
-Igwe suffered an injury during a preseason match and was sidelined for the entire 2010-11 season.
+Igwe suffered an injury during a preseason match and was sidelined for the entire 2010–11 season.
 Igwe and FC Ingolstadt came to an agreement and he left the club with a year left on his contract to spend the 2011–12 season with SV Babelsberg 03.

 International

-Igwe was a member of the U.S. Soccer residency program in Bradenton Florida from 2004-05.
+Igwe was a member of the U.S. Soccer residency program in Bradenton Florida from 2004 to 2005.
 He represented the U17 Youth National Team in the World Championships in Peru.
 He also represented the U20 Men's National Team in Canada after being named to the US squad for the 2007 FIFA U-20 World Cup.